Allgemeine Zeitung (Namibia): Profile

 The Allgemeine Zeitung is a Namibian newspaper.
 It is written by 10 editors; most of the staff members are either born or naturalized Namibians.
 It is read mostly by German-speaking Namibians (~15,000).
 The newspaper leans liberal-conservative.

 The circulation of the AZ stood at about 5,000 copies (Mondays to Thursdays, 12 to 16 pages) to about 6,000 copies (Fridays, up to 32 pages) in the 2000s and 2010s.
 A few hundred papers are sent to South Africa and some (mostly the Friday release) to Namibian expatriates and to Germany.
 Once a month (usually on the first Tuesday of the month), an extra for tourists is added.
 The circulation then increased to about 12,000 copies.
 In line with the general decrease of newspaper readership in the 2010s, there are now about 4,000 copies printed each day.

 In 1991 Democratic Media Holdings (DMH) bought the Newspaper.
-The managing editor since 2004 is Stefan Fischer.
+The managing editor since 2018 is Frank Steffan.
 He modernized the design, which increased demand and led to initial profit for the Allgemeine Zeitung.
 DMH also prints and releases Die Republikein, which is written in Afrikaans, and the Namibian Sun.

 All editorial content in the newspaper is written in German, a common minority language in Namibia which had attempts to revitalize as the official language.

 In line with shareholder changes and modernized media approaches, DMH changed their name to Namibia Media Holdings and has since then not only re-aligned its printing, but has migrated into the internet in no uncertain manner.
 The Allgemeine Zeitung is part of that modern approach designed to allow the only remaining German daily outside the European German-speaking community, to remain relevant in the future.

 Frank Steffen was appointed as Editor-in-Chief in 2018 and has since allowed to also post articles in the English language to be posted on the AZ's internet pages from time to time, so as to ensure full coverage of the Namibian news front to the benefit of the German-speaking community of Namibia.